 Coconut Oil vs. Mineral Oil

-Coconut yields a nourishing and moisturizing oil which we know as coconut oil.
-The high fat content has been shown to help improve certain skin conditions by healing wounds, reducing rashes and preventing acne.
+The high fat content of coconut oil has been shown to help improve certain skin conditions by healing wounds, reducing rashes and preventing acne.
 Its anti-inflammatory effect works wonders for soothing skin ailments.
-(5) (6) (7)
+(5,6,7)

-Initial thoughts might be that applying oil to the skin will clog the pores and cause the complexion to be oily and full of acne.
-However, coconut oil is unique compared to other products such as mineral oil; it isn’t pumped full of water or petroleum by-products which can block the pores.
-Instead, coconut oil hydrates and softens the skin as it sinks deep into the cells.
-Coconut oil helps to naturally clear away dirt and dead skin cells which allows for a healthier complexion.
+Unlike mineral oil, coconut oil will not clog pores or cause the complexion to become oily.
+That’s because coconut oil isn’t pumped full of water or petroleum by-products which can block the pores.
+Instead, coconut oil hydrates and softens skin as it sinks deep into the cells.
+Coconut oil also helps to naturally clear away dirt and dead skin cells which allows for a healthier complexion.

-Depending on your current diet, lifestyle and beauty regime, you may experience an increase in acne when you first start using coconut oil on your face.
+Depending on your current diet, lifestyle and beauty regime, you may experience an increase in acne when you first use coconut oil on your face.
 This is because the coconut oil is drawing impurities out of the skin.
 However, within a short period of time with consistent use of applying coconut oil, the acne will diminish and will often completely clear up.
 Make sure you are eating lots of nutritious food to help clear that acne!

-Condition and Soothes Skin – Coconut oil absorbs quickly, which leaves silky smooth skin.
 After washing your face with water and dabbing dry with a towel, apply a small amount to your face every morning and night as a moisturizer.
 Remember, a little bit goes a long way, so don’t slather too much on your face.
-It also works wonders for the whole body as a moisturizer, so use it for the hands, feet and even as a massage oil.
+It also works wonders for the whole body as a moisturizer, and even as a massage oil.

-Cleanses and Tones Skin – Coconut oil cleanses and moisturizes all in one, so there’s no need for a cabinet full of cosmetics.
+Coconut oil cleanses and moisturizes all in one, so there’s no need for a cabinet full of cosmetics.
 It is a fantastic makeup remover – and even works on waterproof mascara!
 Put a little on a cotton ball and gently wipe over your eyes and the rest of your face to remove makeup.
-The bonus is that it will leave the skin hydrated and soft.
+The bonus is that it will leave your skin hydrated and soft.